 Examples:

-- Constraint: (requirement) For projects larger than 3 person months, the team needs to have their project plan approved by the delegator, (anticipated impact) so that they can bring in their project management experience.
-Driver: (current situation) the team does not currently feel confident managing large projects, alone.
+6. Constraint: For projects larger than 3 person months, the team needs to have their project plan approved by the delegator, so that they can bring in their project management experience.

 Tips:

-- If the reason why the constraint exists is unclear, provide some context by describing (or referencing) the organizational driver (current situation) behind the constraint.
+• If the reason why the constraint exists is unclear, provide some context by describing (or referencing) the organizational driver behind the constraint.

-- Constraints within the company should enable organizational effectiveness overall.
+• Constraints within the company should enable organizational effectiveness overall.
 If an internal constraint impedes effectiveness, it’s worth reviewing if and how it can be changed.
-External constraints may or may not directly support organizational effectiveness but they need to be adhered to regardless (because the organization is powerless to change it).
+External constraints may or may not directly support organizational effectiveness, but they need to be adhered to regardless (because the organization is powerless to change them).

 Key Challenges